 The greenhouses support both research and teaching activities in Plant Biology, as well as, Genetics and Ecology.
 While most of the greenhouse space is reserved for research, an extensive collection of plants is maintained for teaching.

 The Plant Growth Facilities are under the supervision of Michael Boyd.
-Kevin Tarner is responsible for research greenhouses 5 and 6 as well as the flower room in greenhouse 2 (part of the teaching collection).
+Kevin Tarner is responsible for research greenhouses five and six as well as the flower room in greenhouse two (part of the teaching collection).
 Greg Cousins is responsible for teaching and research materials in greenhouses zero, one and two, and the production and delivery of all classroom material.
 Michael Boyd takes care of research projects in greenhouses five and six, and the plant collections in greenhouse three.

 Use of our teaching materials

-Instructors are welcome to bring their classes to the facility to set up short-term projects or to visit the teaching collections, but please contact Melanie at least two weeks in advance.
+Instructors are welcome to bring their classes to the facility to set up short-term projects or to visit the teaching collections, but please contact Mike Boyd at least two weeks in advance.
 Tour groups from local schools and orgnizations are welcome.

 Faculty and students should submit requests for research space to Michael Boyd on the forms provided.
 Project size and duration, current space availability, past performance, request lead-time and project importance are all considered when allocating space.
 Every effort will be made to provide space to all those who need it.
 Priority will be given to faculty, students, and staff in the Plant Biology Department.

 First time users of the greenhouse facility should schedule an orientation session with the greenhouse manager before starting their projects.
 Keys will be issued by the manager, and should be returned promptly at the end of the project.
 Any delays in the completion date should be discussed as soon as possible.